Mastering the Command 'pickle' (with examples)

 Converting PECL extension configuration...

 Conversion successful.
-Pickle configuration file created.
+Pickle configuration file created at path/to/directory.

 Use case 3: Validate a PECL extension